The MFA represents the interests of South Australia’s 300+ Marine Scalefish Fishery (MSF) statutory licence holders through co-management.

 The MFA is run by licence holders – for licence holders, via the Executive Committee.
 The Executive Committee comprising of an Independent Chairperson the Executive Officer, four elected members and co-opted members; to ensure a more representative committee, or for another reason consistent with the aims and objectives of the MFA.

 On a biannual basis (March) – nominations for two (50%) elected committee members called for from the membership.
 If more than two nominations are received then an election is required, whereby licence holders are asked to vote for two candidates (without preference).
 The top two candidates are elected (first past the post).
-Under the constitution (2018) members of the executive have the power to co-opt additional members to fill any identified gaps in representation be it by gear/species or region.
-Co-opted members serve a two-year term, while elected members serve four.
+Under the constitution (2020) members of the executive have the power to co-opt additional members to fill any identified gaps in representation be it by gear/species or region.
+Elected and co-opted members each serve a two-year term.

 Members items: It is the policy of the MFA that licence holders can raise items for consideration via an Executive member by using the member’s item form lodged with the EO at least two weeks prior to the meeting.